THE ARTISTS’ COLONY

 More recently the foundation acquired a studio only a few 100 metres from the colony premises.
 This was the studio of Bob ten Hoope (1920-2014).
 Bob travelled between France and the Netherlands and when here this was the studio where he did his drawing, painting and etching.

-At the end of the 19th century the villages of Laren and Blaricum attracted all sorts and conditions of people.
-Having gained fame as ‘Mauve country’ and through the Laren School of painting the area attracted artists for many years.
-What started out as an environment for moorland scenes and farmhouse interiors turned out to be an equally inspiring source for new and even avant-garde art movements.
-Many Dutch and foreign artists worked there during those years.
+Towards the end of the 19th and continuing into the 20th century, the villages of Laren and Blaricum attracted a great variety of people.
+Having gained fame as ‘Mauve country’ due to Anton Mauve’s popular paintings and the flourishing Laren School of painters the area was for many years an attraction to artists.
+What started out as setting for moorland scenes and farmhouse interiors proved to be an equally inspiring source for new and even avant-garde movements.
+Many Dutch and foreign artists worked here during those years.
 And it was not just the visual arts which originated there.
-The villages also drew poets, writers, scientists and others from literary and intellectual circles.
-Several people were attracted to the perception of principles and life philosophies and thus there was to be found a bright mix of Christian anarchists, theosophists, free thinkers, world reformers, nudists, war refugees and many who just wanted to leave the encroaching urbanization behind and who felt they could there experience ‘back to nature’.
+The villages drew a wide range of people from literary and intellectual circles.
+People intrigued by new perceptions of principles and life-philosophies flocked there as well.
+This resulted in a bright mix of artists, scientists, Christian anarchists, theosophists, free thinkers, world reformers, nudists, war refugees and many who just wanted to leave the encroaching urbanization behind and who felt they could experience ‘back to nature’ there.

-Apart from the art historical significance of the studios, the properties on the grounds have all played a part in the local resistance during the Second World War.
-The Lohmann family has helped many people in hiding survive the war by providing shelter in any imaginable location on their property.
-These three studios(unprotected by zoning or building laws) are still in situ in their nearly original state and the purchase of the entire land and buildings was completed mainly to prevent this last piece of hut culture heritage from being razed to the ground to make way for the construction of new villas.
+The three studios, which were not protected by zoning or building laws, are still in situ in their nearly original state.
+The purchase of the entire plot and properties was completed mainly to prevent this last piece of cultural heritage from being razed to the ground to make way for the construction of new villas.